Impact of January 6 insurrection felt in Oklahoma two years later - NewsBreak

 Oklahoma Republican files bill ending corporal punishment for students with disabilities

 STILLWATER, Okla.
 (KOKH) — Oklahoma is one of nineteen states in the nation that allows corporal punishment in schools.
 One state lawmaker is hoping to change the conversation, introducing a bill to prohibit using that type of punishment on students with disabilities.
-Representative Talley, (R)-Stillwater, believes that how parents...
+Rep. John Talley, (R)-Stillwater, believes that how...

 New bill would ban gender-confirming care for anyone under 26 in Oklahoma